 Despite all the surviving court records and documents from the Salem Witch Trials, the exact location of the real Gallows Hill, where the Salem Witch Trials victims were executed and buried, remains a mystery to this day.

-In 1867, Historian Charles Wentworth Upham determined in his book “Salem Witchcraft” that the hill currently known as Gallows hill, off of Langdon street, was the probable location of the executions but admitted that there is no actual evidence to support this conclusion.
+In 1867, Historian Charles Wentworth Upham determined in his book “Salem Witchcraft” that the hill currently known as Gallows Hill, located in Gallows Hill Park at the intersection of Manswell Parkway and Witch Hill Road, was the probable location of the executions but admitted that there is no actual evidence to support this conclusion.

 There are a number of reasons why the current Gallows hill may not be the original site of the executions.